 Robert Wood Johnson Foundation Clinical Scholars

-Scholars train at one of four participating institutions: the University of California, Los Angeles; the University of Michigan; the University of Pennsylvania; and Yale University.
-Each institution introduces scholars to the methods used in health care and public health research, and in community-based participatory research and health policy, and each offers formal coursework, individual mentorship and leadership training and guidance in project development.
+Scholars train at one of the following participating institutions: the University of California, Los Angeles; the University of Michigan; the University of Pennsylvania; and Yale University.
+The U.S. Department of Veterans Affairs (VA) scholars also train at their affiliated VA medical centers.
+Although their programs vary in design and emphasis, each institution has developed a core structure that introduces scholars to the methods used in health care research, and each offers formal coursework, individual mentorship, and guidance in project development.

-The first-year scholar stipend is no less than $62,000 per year, with an increase the second year.
+Up to 20 Robert Wood Johnson Foundation Clinical Scholars will be selected.
+The Robert Wood Johnson Foundation will fund up to 10 positions.
+The VA will fund 10 additional positions each year through VA Medical Centers affiliated with the participating universities.
+The first-year scholar RWJF stipend is $69,500, with an increase the second year.
 Stipends are comparable to stipends for similar research training positions at each institution.
-In some cases VA stipends may be higher.
+In some cases, VA stipends may be higher.
 Financial support for research projects and professional travel is provided.
 Up to 80 percent of a scholar’s time is protected for scholarly work, while 20 percent must be spent on clinical activities.